Fukushima worker killed in accident, cleanup halted

 The utility will suspend cleanup operations for an immediate safety inspection, Kyodo newswire reported.

-Most workers inside the plant are contract labourers hired by multiple layers of construction companies.
-A Reuters investigation last year found widespread labour abuses, where workers said their pay was skimmed and there was little scrutiny over working conditions inside the plant.
+Most workers inside the plant are contract laborers hired by multiple layers of construction companies.
+A Reuters investigation last year found widespread labor abuses, where workers said their pay was skimmed and there was little scrutiny over working conditions inside the plant.

 Tepco on Friday would not name the worker's direct employer, but said he reported up to Toso Fudosan Kanri Company, a first-tier contractor under Tepco.
 The worker was in his 50s, the utility said.